 Project Plans

-A project plan defines the goals, objectives, roles and responsibilities, and required tasks for a particular project.
+A project plan defines a particular project’s goals, objectives, roles, responsibilities, and required tasks.

-This plan outlines the specific tasks that different project teams need to complete in order to successfully launch a product or deliverable.
-And each task is tied to a deadline to help track progress and keep the project on course.
+This plan outlines the specific tasks that different project teams must complete to launch a product or deliverable successfully.
+Each task is tied to a deadline to help track progress and keep the project on course.

 Project plans typically include:

-- Project milestones — to identify major progress points along the way
+- Project milestones to identify significant progress points along the way.

 Product Roadmaps

-While project plans speak to the project at large, product roadmaps are specific to the vision and long-term goals for product development.
+While project plans address the project as a whole, product roadmaps are specific to the vision and long-term goals for product development.

-The roadmap details the different phases of product development, and it helps connect the dots between all of the teams who are involved in the final product's success.
+The roadmap details the different phases of product development and helps connect the dots between all the teams involved in the final product’s success.

 Product roadmaps typically include: